America uses a disproportionate share of

 suddenly

-float its currency, as the yuan would suddenly rise, making its exports
+float its currency at this time, as the yuan would suddenly rise,

-expensive just as the USA spending boom starts to flag.
-A strong yuan
+expensive just as the USA spending boom has fallen through a hole in

 would make raw materials cheaper, but with more expensive and therefore